-- With the walk-in centre contract coming to an end, Islington Clinical Commissioning Group took the opportunity to review the way services are provided, and to determine whether funding could be used differently to better meet the needs of patients.
+- With the walk-in centre contract coming to an end, Islington Clinical Commissioning Group took the opportunity to review the way services were provided, and to determine whether funding could be used differently to better meet the needs of patients.

 - An extensive programme of engagement was carried out to understand how the closure of the walk-in centre may affect residents and to inform the development of access to primary care.